-Removing the M.2 2230 PCIe solid-state drive
+M.2 solid-state drive

-- 1. Follow the procedure in before working inside your computer.

-- 2. Remove the side cover.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the side cover.

-- 3. Remove the graphics card.

 The following images indicate the location of the solid-state drive and provide a visual representation of the removal procedure.